 Dr Bronwen Dalton

-Appointed in 2009 for three years
+Reappointed in 2012 for two years

 Dr Bronwen Dalton is Director of the Centre for Australian Community Organisations and Management; Coordinator of the Masters of Community Management and Student Ombudsman at the University of Technology, Sydney.

 From 1992 to 1995, Dr Dalton was Assistant and later Acting Director of the National Korean Studies Centre (NKSC) and a Lecturer of Korean Language and Studies at the Universities of Melbourne and Swinburne.
 Dr Dalton completed her D.Phil in 2001 at the University of Oxford where she researched the sources of political corruption in South Korea.
 She also has a BA from the Australian National University (ANU) and a MA from Yonsei University, Seoul.

 Dr Dalton has published various Korea-related academic articles and chapters as well as reports for government including an export guide for Austrade and a report on Korean language teaching for the National Institute for Language and Literacy.
 She has lived, studied and worked in Korea for several years and speaks Korean.

 Ms Jacquie Riddell

 Jacquie Riddell is a creative strategist and general manager with over 25 years experience in media and marketing innovation and leadership.
 She has created television channels and radio stations; new program formats and digital media concepts; developed world-famous marketing initiatives; led large teams and overseen large television productions.

 She has particular skills in media brand development and a track record building successful and high profile media brands.